reflectoring/reflectoring.github.io/_posts/book-reviews/2019-11-13-book-review-clean-code.md

 ### Successive Refinement

 * "To write clean code, you must first write dirty code and then clean it."
-* *This chapter contains 60 pages with code examples making it a chore to read.
-I skipped it... .*
+* *this chapter contains 60 pages with code examples making it a chore to read - I skipped most of it...*

 ### JUnit

 * refactoring is iterative - each refactoring may invalidate a previous refactoring
-* *this chapter contains very long code examples, making it a chore to read - I skipped most of it*
+* *this chapter contains very long code examples, making it a chore to read - I skipped most of it...*

 ### Refactoring SerialDate